Oxford Harlequins RFC: History

+In the 2022–23 season the 3rd XV achieved a second successive league win and were promoted to Level 8 of the RFU Rugby Pyramid, Counties 1.

+The 2023–24 league campaign was a two-horse race between Oxford Quins and Stourbridge as both clubs opened a gap between themselves and the rest, by Christmas, Quins had beaten Stourbridge away and only dropped one match opening up a 5-point lead.
+On 6 January 2024, Quins beat Stourbridge at home 18-13 and remained 10 points clear until 16 March 2024, where a 7–54 away win at Banbury resulted in Oxford Quins winning the league with two rounds left and they were promoted to the National Leagues for the 2024–25 season.

-Partnership with Oxford Brookes University, The Brookes Quins Partnership
+The Brookes– Quins partnership

-Ahead of the 2019–20 season Oxford Brookes RFC moved operations from Oxford R.F.C. over to Horspath Sports Ground.
+Ahead of the 2019–20 season Oxford Brookes RFC moved operations from Marston Ferry Road to Horspath Sports Ground.
+In July 2020, Oxford Quins and Oxford Brookes collaborated to create a partnership between the two institutions, subsequently, forming the Brookes Quins Partnership.

-In July 2020 the Directors of Rugby at Oxford Quins and Oxford Brookes, Stu Wells and Joe Winpenny, collaborated to create a partnership between the two institutions, subsequently, Oxford Quins and Oxford Brookes University formed the Brookes Quins Partnership.
-The partnership provides an elite performance pathway for talented Oxford Brookes players whilst creating a sustainable talent pool of players excited by the opportunity to play for Oxford Quins.
-At the same time, it facilitates workforce opportunities for students - providing them with experience relevant to their academic work and future career aspirations.
-In addition, players and coaches look to embrace social and civic duties in improving physical and mental wellness among members of the local community.

 In August 2022 former Premiership player, Tom Varndell, was appointed as Head of Community at Oxford Quins and Head of Men's Rugby at Oxford Brookes University in a new combined role under the Brookes Quins Partnership umbrella.
-Varndell made 180 appearances in the Premiership including 82 for Leicester Tigers, 88 for Wasps and most recently 10 appearances for Bristol Bears.
-He held the record for Premiership tries scored, 92 tries until May 2022.
-Tom also has 4 England caps, represented England 7s, and won a Commonwealth 7s Gold medal.
-At 6 foot 4” and weighing over 200lbs Tom was one of the most prolific try scorers the Premiership has ever seen.
 Varndell also registered with Oxford Quins men's 1st XV as an amateur player.

-Women's Rugby
+Women's rugby

 In September 2020, Oxford Quins launched a Women's Section with the appointment of Pat Metcalfe-Jones as Women's Head Coach.
 At the time of her appointment, Metcalfe-Jones was the head coach & a player at Oxford University Women's RFC having previously been the Head Coach at Oxford Brookes University.
 She had combined her role as player/coach at Oxford University with playing Premiership Rugby for Richmond in the RFU Tyrell's Premier 15s (as of 2022 known as the Allianz Premier 15s).
 Upon her appointment to the Brookes Quins Partnership Metcalfe-Jones took on a newly created dual role as Head of Women's Rugby at both Oxford Quins and Oxford Brookes, the former Harlequins & Richmond Premiership player leading the new combined women's program under the Brookes Quins umbrella.